Law, Public Safety, Corrections & Security

 **Department Summary**

 Our Technicians deliver TV and Smart Home solutions to millions of customers.
 As a technician, we will train you to lead the charge for a world-class customer experience, educating and connecting more Americans with every home you visit.
 You’re the backbone of our organization and ensure an excellent customer experience.
-Our dedication to customer experience is paying off: in 2023, DISH earned the J.D.
-Power award for being #1 in Overall Customer Satisfaction for the sixth year in a row.
+Our dedication to customer experience has paid off, as DISH is a six-time J.D.
+Power award winner for being #1 in Customer Satisfaction.

 **Job Duties and Responsibilities**